kibertoad/toad-scheduler/README.md

 ## API for scheduler

 * `addSimpleIntervalJob(job: SimpleIntervalJob): void` - registers and starts a new job;
-* `addLongIntervalJob(job: SimpleIntervalJob): void` - registers and starts a new job with support for intervals longer than 24.85 days;
+* `addLongIntervalJob(job: LongIntervalJob): void` - registers and starts a new job with support for intervals longer than 24.85 days;
 * `addIntervalJob(job: SimpleIntervalJob | LongIntervalJob): void` - registers and starts new interval-based job;
 * `stop(): void` - stops all jobs, registered in the scheduler;
 * `getById(id: string): Job` - returns the job with a given id.